Web Crawling Webinar for Tech Teams

 Method #4: Use Smart Proxies to Get Past Incapsula Imperva

-Some websites only trigger the Imperva Incapsula anti-bot if the request comes from a geo-restricted IP, a suspicious one, or when an IP exceeds the permissible request limit.
+Some websites only trigger the Imperva anti-bot if the request comes from a geo-restricted IP, a suspicious one, or when an IP exceeds the permissible request limit.

-The most reliable proxies for scraping are premium residential ones.
+The most reliable proxies for web scraping are premium residential ones.
 These proxies distribute traffic over a pool of IPs assigned to daily internet users by network providers.

-This IP distribution model lets you mimic different users and reduces the chance of hitting an IP-triggered Incapsula anti-bot during scraping.
+This IP distribution model lets you mimic different users and reduces the chance of hitting an IP-triggered Incapsula anti-bot during web scraping.
+Read our guide on the best proxy providers for web scraping to see a list of top options.

 The limitation of using only proxies is that you can still get blocked by advanced anti-bot measures, especially those using multiple bot detection techniques beyond IP reputation.
 You need extra measures to bypass anti-bots.